MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-J-Legal-Related-Services/part-96-Intercountry-Adoption-Accreditation-Agencies-Approval-Persons/subpart-B-Selection-Designation-Duties-Accrediting-Entities/section-96.7.md

 (8) Assisting the Secretary in taking appropriate action to help an agency or person in transferring its intercountry adoption cases and adoption records.

+(9) Maintaining all records related to its role as an accrediting entity for a period of at least ten years, or longer if otherwise set forth in its agreement with the Secretary.

 (b) The Secretary may require the accrediting entity:

 (1) To utilize the Complaint Registry as provided in subpart J of this part; and

 (2) To fund a portion of the costs of operating the Complaint Registry with fees collected by the accrediting entity pursuant to the schedule of fees approved by the Secretary as provided in § 96.8.

-(c) An accrediting entity must perform all responsibilities in accordance with the Convention, the IAA, the UAA, the regulations implementing the IAA or UAA, and its agreement with the Secretary.
+(c) An accrediting entity must perform all responsibilities in accordance with the Convention, the IAA, the UAA, the regulations implementing the IAA and the UAA, and its agreement with the Secretary.

-[71 FR 8131, Feb.
-15, 2006, as amended at 79 FR 40633, July 14, 2014]